How to Say Good Morning in German: Ways to Say Morning Greetings

 Last updated: March 28, 2026

-Learning how to greet someone properly in German can make all the difference when you're traveling, working, or just trying to connect with native speakers.
-The phrase "Guten Morgen" is your go-to for morning greetings, but there's actually more nuance to German greetings than just memorizing a single phrase.
+Learning German greetings can make all the difference when you're traveling, working, or just trying to connect with native speakers.
+The phrase "Guten Morgen" is your go-to for morning greetings, but there's more nuance to German greetings than just memorizing a single phrase.
 In this guide, you'll learn exactly when and how to use morning greetings in German, plus some regional variations that'll help you sound more natural when speaking with Germans throughout the day.

 The standard way to say good morning in German is "Guten Morgen" (pronounced GOO-ten MOR-gen).
 This is the phrase you'll hear across Germany, Austria, and Switzerland when people greet each other in the morning hours.